The Role of Technology in Disaster Management

 Integration of Geospatial Data with Predictive Analytics

-The integration of geospatial data with predictive analytics is a burgeoning field that enhances disaster management capabilities.
-By leveraging historical and real-time spatial data, predictive models can offer precise forecasts for disaster impacts and guide preparedness planning.
+By combining historical and real-time spatial data, predictive models can offer precise forecasts for disaster impacts and inform preparedness planning strategies.

 Importance of Big Data in Real-Time Disaster Response Systems